 Cabins

-At night campers are serenaded by cicadas and crickets; cool breezes blow through during rest hour; and on rainy days, you can hear the gentle lull of raindrops on rhododendron leaves.
+At night, campers are serenaded by cicadas and crickets.
+Cool breezes blow through the screen windows during Rest Hour.
+On rainy days, you can hear the gentle lull of raindrops on rhododendron leaves.
 Living close to the outdoors is one of the best things about Camp!

 Each camper is assigned to a cabin according to her school grade.
 Cabin assignments are made with care and intention, and we try to assign no more than two girls from the same hometown to each cabin.
 This keeps one group from overwhelming a cabin and encourages girls to branch out and make new friends.